Sanjeev Sanyal: Miscellaneous

 In 2004, he and environmental economist Pavan Sukhdev created the Green Indian States Trust to promote sustainable development.
 He has also served on the Future City Sub-Committee of the Singapore government tasked with building a long-term vision for the city-state.

 In March 2023, Sanyal led the first edition of the Delhi University Literature Festival as its patron, alongside Swapan Dasgupta as the festival director.
 On 7 October 2024, he was appointed as the Chancellor of the Gokhale Institute of Politics and Economics (GIPE), replacing Bibek Debroy.
-On April 4 2025, it was reported that Sanyal was removed GIPE, however, the institute's social media account on X (formerly Twitter) denied this report.
+On 4 April 2025, it was reported that Sanyal was removed by GIPE, however, the institute's social media account on X (formerly Twitter) denied this report.

 Views

 Sanyal has been a vocal critic of Nehruvian socialism, which he deems to have stemmed from an "inward-looking cultural attitude".
 Nehru and P. C. Mahalanobis are criticised by Sanyal for treating the economy as a "mechanical toy", leaving little scope for the "flourish of private enterprises", and ultimately "throttling creativity".
 Sanyal praises the 1991 liberalisation reforms as the harbinger of Indian Renaissance, and argues for the application of Complex Adaptive Systems framework to economic issues.

 Sanjeev Sanyal called India’s judicial system the "single biggest hurdle" to achieving “Viksit Bharat”(Developed India) by 2047, citing the "99-1 problem" where regulations get overcomplicated to prevent 1% misuse due to slow dispute resolution.
-He criticized colonial legacies like “my lord” terminology for the judges, "prayer" terminology for petitions, long court vacations that halt the whole system, and compulsory pre-litigation mediation that fails 98–99% of the time while adding delays.
-He urged urgent judicial reforms and warned India has just 20–25 years to use its demographic dividend before aging like Japan and Europe.
+He criticised colonial legacies like “my lord” terminology for the judges, "prayer" terminology for petitions, long court vacations that halt the whole system, and compulsory pre-litigation mediation that fails 98–99% of the time while adding delays.
+He urged urgent judicial reforms and warned India has just 20–25 years to use its demographic dividend before ageing like Japan and Europe.

 Sanyal says that the primary goal of September 2025 GST rate cuts is to enhance economic efficiency by simplifying the tax system, not just one-time savings.
-He emphasizing the need for public pressure to ensure businesses pass benefits to consumers.
+He emphasising the need for public pressure to ensure businesses pass benefits to consumers.
 He champions "process reforms," which are small, meticulous, sectoral changes crucial for improving the ease of doing business.

 Sanyal argues that it has been his long-standing view that H-1B visas primarily benefit the US companies, questioning why India negotiates for these long-term visas when it primarily benefits foreign companies.
 Instead, the foreign countries should be negotiating it with India, not vice versa.
 It has "entirely been unclear" to him how it benefits Indians.
 Giving it up as a negotiating point to foreign countries, when the IT sector can "work from anywhere", is not beneficial to India.